ECHOEProject/echoe/doc/documentation.md

 --------------------------------------------------------------------------------------
 **NOTE**

 ECHOE __file names__ use leading zeroes for both manuscript and article levels in the format `001.01.xml`, but no such leading zeroes are used in any other context, whether it be scholarly reference or `@xml:id`.
-Thus the ECHOE version contained in `049B.01.xml` is referenced as ECHOE 49B.1, while its sentences are encoded `s49B.1.1`. etc. and cited as ECHOE 49B.1.1 etc. The other discrepancy is in `336.02.xml`, which in fact covers manuscript articles 2 and 4 and accordingly is properly referenced as `336.2+4`, though its sentences are encoded `s336.2.1` etc. to comply with XML validity constraints.
+Thus the ECHOE version contained in `049B.01.xml` is referenced as ECHOE 49B.1, while its sentences are encoded `s49B.1.1` etc., and cited as ECHOE 49B.1.1 etc. The other discrepancy is in `336.02.xml`, which in fact covers manuscript articles 2 and 4 and accordingly is properly referenced as `336.2+4`, though its sentences are encoded `s336.2.1` etc. to comply with XML validity constraints.
 --------------------------------------------------------------------------------------

 At the time of initial release, acceptable images of London, British Library Cotton Otho A.\ viii, B.\ x, and Vitellius D.\ xvii were not available to us, so that the twelve Old English homiletic and hagiographical items therein contained are not at present included in ECHOE.
 Service disruptions at the British Library in 2020–2024 additionally prevented some final proofing of further London transcriptions.<!-- update as required -->